Computing committors in collective variables via Mahalanobis diffusion maps: Examples

 \subsubsection{Results and validation}

 The level sets of the {\tt mmap} and {\tt dmap} committors are shown in Figure \ref{fig:LJ7_committor}.
 Notably, these committors significantly differ from each other.
-In particular, the $q=0.5$ level sets for the {\tt mmap} and {\tt dmap} committors lie on opposite sides of the dynamical trap surrounding the basins of $C_1$ and $C_2$ minima.
+In particular, the $q=0.5$ level sets for the {\tt mmap} and {\tt dmap} committors lie on opposite sides of the dynamical trap surrounding the basins of $C_1$ and $C_2$ minima. { The reactive currents computed using the {\tt mmap} and {\tt dmap} committors respectively, are displayed in Figure~\ref{fig:LJ7_current} (a) and (b). }

 To validate our results and determine which of the {\tt mmap} or {\tt dmap} committors is more accurate, we performed committor analysis \cite{2006string,peters2016reaction,geissler1999kinetic}, a common statistical validation technique for committors in collective variables.
 Committor analysis checks a particular committor level set by using the definition of the committor at $x$ as the probability that a stochastic trajectory starting at $x$ first reaches $B$ rather than $A$.
 We verified the most important level set $q=0.5$, the \emph{transition state}.
 We sampled a set of $N_{pt}=1000$ points $x_j$ along this level set and launched an ensemble of $N_e = 200$ trajectories from each of them.
 For each $x_j$, we counted the number of trajectories $N_B$ that reached first C$_0$ rather than C$_3$ and denoted the ratio $\sfrac{N_B}{N_e}$ by $p_B(x_j)$.
-We then plotted a histogram with each bin defined by a $p_B$ value and counts determined by the number of selected points in the level set $q=0.5$ with that $p_B$ value normalized by $N_{pt}$.
+We then plotted a histogram with each bin defined by a $p_B$ value and counts determined by the number of selected points in the level set $q=0.5$ with that $p_B$ value normalized by $N_{pt}$ {(Figure~\ref{fig:LJ7_committor_analysis})}.
 A well-approximated $q=0.5$ level set should have a unimodal histogram with a sharp peak at $p_B=0.5$.
 We see that the distribution for {\tt mmap} peaks at $0.5$ as expected, while the {\tt dmap} distribution peaks at $0.75,$ missing the correct statistical behavior by a large margin.
 Therefore, we conclude that {\tt mmap} produces a good approximation for the committor while {\tt dmap} gives a qualitatively wrong result.